forcedotcom/salesforcedx-docker/README.md

 # salesforcedx-docker
-The official Dockerfile for Salesforce DX
+The official Dockerfile for Salesforce DX.